 Finally, on the upper-level, you will find rotating installations.
 When I was there the installation was dedicated to Mexico’s history of Bullfighting.
 This was done through a collection of colorful paintings by the artist Jose Chavez who’s works capture the spectacle.

 Now that I’ve set the record straight, I hope next time you are in San Diego, you will consider hopping the border for a visit to this interesting and dynamic city.
-Better yet, consider vacationing in Baja California in Mexico and includes a stop in Tijuana.
+Here are some additional things to do while there.
+Hopefully, you will love it so much you will want to extend your stay by vacationing in Baja California in Mexico.

 What did I miss?
 Is there something wonderful you know about Tijuana that I did not include??
 Tell me in the comments.